Porongurup National Park: History

 The Porongurup Range was first sighted by Europeans passing near Albany in 1802 but farming in the surrounding districts did not start until around 1859 when vegetables were first grown on the southern slopes of the range.
 The giant karri and jarrah trees of the range were first harvested for timber in the 1880s and timber leases did not begin to be withdrawn until 1925.
 The National Park was not gazetted officially until 1971, with an area of 1,157 ha.
-This has now been increased to 2,511 ha.
+This has since been increased to 2,511 ha.